Geography of Hungary

-Hungary is a landlocked country in East-Central Europe with a land area of 93,030 square km.
-It measures about 250 km from north to south and 524 km from east to west.
-It has 2,106 km of boundaries, shared with Austria to the west, Serbia, Croatia and Slovenia to the south and southwest, Romania to the southeast, Ukraine to the northeast, and Slovakia to the north.
+Hungary (Hungarian: Magyarország) is a landlocked country in southeastern Central Europe, on the Eurasian Steppe.
+Situated in the Carpathian Basin, it has a land area of 93,030 square km, measuring about 250 km from north to south and 524 km from east to west.
+It has 2,106 km of boundaries, shared with Slovakia to the north, Ukraine to the northeast, Romania to the east and southeast, Serbia to the south, Croatia to the south and southwest, Slovenia to the west and southwest, and Austria to the west.

 Hungary's modern borders were first established after World War I when, by the terms of the Treaty of Trianon in 1920, it lost more than 71% of what had formerly been the Kingdom of Hungary, 58.5% of its population, and 32% of the Hungarians.
 The country secured some boundary revisions from 1938 to 1941: In 1938 the First Vienna Award gave back territory from Czechoslovakia, in 1939 Hungary occupied Carpatho-Ukraine.
 In 1940 the Second Vienna Award gave back Northern Transylvania and finally Hungary occupied the Bácska and Muraköz regions during the Invasion of Yugoslavia.
 However, Hungary lost these territories again with its defeat in World War II.
 After World War II, the Trianon boundaries were restored with a small revision that benefited Czechoslovakia.

 Most of the country has an elevation of less than 200 m.
 Although Hungary has several moderately high ranges of mountains, those reaching heights of 300 m or more cover less than 2% of the country.
 The highest point in the country is Kékes (1,014 m) in the Mátra Mountains northeast of Budapest.
 The lowest spot is 77.6 m above sea level, located in the south of Hungary, near Szeged.